Pleural and Lung Cancer

 “The concept that asbestos has gone away is just wrong.
 It’s still everywhere,” Cameron said.
 “I was in the hardware store looking on the shelves, and they are selling gaskets that are one-third asbestos.
 It’s still in hoses, in brake pads, a lot of places.
 We have to keep going on this.
 I’ve got a few years left.”

 Cameron’s research on malignant pleural mesothelioma has been published in the Annals of Surgical Oncology, Annals of Thoracic Surgery and the Journal of Cardiovascular Surgery.
 In these articles, he shares his expertise on the surgical procedure called an extrapleural pneumonectomy as well as human mesothelioma xenografts.

-Disclaimer: Robert B. Cameron has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Robert B. Cameron has no professional affiliation with Asbestos.com.